pricewaiter/docker-base-node/README.md

 # docker-base-node
-Internal layer that includes python for npm builds
+Internal layer that includes python for npm builds.